EliasLindbergs/ai-video-dubber/README.md

 ### Run:
 1. Re-name your video to “video.mp4” (or whatever extension it has) and place it in a Media folder
-2. Run the inference notebook and collect the output video "final_video_output.mp4" in the Media folder
+2. Run the inference notebook and collect the generated dubbed video "final_video_output.mp4" in the Media folder

 ### References:
 - https://github.com/tsurumeso/vocal-remover